On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: A Unified Representation of Pairwise Causal Constraints

 \begin{theorem} Let $\mathcal{G}^*$ be a CPDAG and $\cal K$ be a set of DCCs over ${\bf V}(\mathcal{G}^*)$.
 Then, the following two statements are equivalent. \begin{enumerate} \item[(i)] $\cal K$ is consistent with $\mathcal{G}^*$. \item[(ii)] {\rm (Potential-leaf-node condition)} Any connected undirected induced subgraph of $\mathcal{G}^*$ has a potential leaf node with respect to ${\cal K}$ and $\mathcal{G}^*$. \end{enumerate} \end{theorem}

-The proof of Theorem~\ref{thm:consistency} also motivates a polynomial-time algorithm to check the consistency of DCCs.
+The proof of Theorem~\ref{thm:consistency} also motivates a polynomial-time algorithm for checking consistency of a set of DCCs.
 The details are given in Section~\ref{sec:sec:algoconsistent}.
 The potential-leaf-node condition given in Theorem~\ref{thm:consistency} is similar to the fact that any induced subgraph of a DAG has a leaf node.
 Below we give an example to demonstrate this result.